Playlist: John Kunz, Owner of Waterloo Records, Austin

-When I first hit my teens, music became everything to me.
-My local music shop was an old-fashioned one, with massive rows of records and an instrument section where kids would hang out and annoy everyone by playing wonky renditions of Smoke on the Water by Deep Purple or Stairway to Heaven by Led Zeppelin.
-But this stuff was old-fashioned to me – punk had hit the shores of Australia.
+When I hit my teens, music became everything.
+My local music shop was an old-fashioned one, with massive rows of records and an instrument section where kids would hang out and annoy everyone by playing wonky renditions of Deep Purple’s Smoke on the Water or Led Zeppelin’s Stairway to Heaven.
+This stuff was old-fashioned to me.
+Punk had hit Australia’s shores.

 The next week the record would arrive and I’d virtually run home, put the headphones on, and be transported to another world.
 While some people said this music I was listening to was weird and dangerous (it was Brisbane, Australia after all) the music probably stopped me from being bored out of mind (this was Brisbane, after all) and becoming weird and dangerous.